Noise Contrastive Alignment of Language Models with Explicit Rewards: NCA: Fixing Decreased Response Likelihood Issue for InfoNCA

-We summarize the main differences between NCA and InfoNCA methods in \cref{tab:my_label}.
-Although both methods originate from solving a noise contrastive classification problem, their objectives' functional forms and optimization targets are markedly different.
+Although both NCA and InfoNCA originate from solving a noise contrastive classification problem, their optimization targets are markedly different (Table \ref{tab:my_label}).

-InfoNCA targets calibrating \textit{relative} values of residual models across various responses $\{y_i\}$ given a single instruction $x$.
-Consequently, distorting the learned residual model $f_{\theta}(x,y)$ with an arbitrary function $C(x)$ does not affect algorithm training in any way (Eq.~\ref{Eq:InfoNCE_loss}).
-In other words, the absolute value of $f_{\theta}(x,y)$ is not directly constrained.
-This approach offers greater flexibility as it provides neural networks with more degrees of freedom for optimization.
-However, it can lead to some counterintuitive behaviors.
-For instance, one might naturally expect that the likelihood $\pi_\theta(y_\text{best}|x)$ of the best response $y_\text{best}$ should increase after model fine-tuning, such that $f_\theta(x,y_\text{best}) > 0$.
-In practice, the opposite trend is often observed (Fig. \ref{fig:reward_trend} \& Fig. \ref{fig:K4_rew_trend}): The average likelihood of all responses in the dataset decreases as training progresses.
-This observation, while seemingly contradictory, aligns with InfoNCA's optimization goals, as the residual margins between good and bad responses indeed grow.
-This is problematic as it might indicate poor model generation and training instability.
+InfoNCA and DPO both calibrate \textit{relative} values of reward models across various responses $\{y_i\}_{1:K}$ for an instruction $x$.
+In other words, the absolute value of $r_{\theta}(x,y)$ is not directly constrained.
+This can lead to some counterintuitive behaviors.
+For instance, the learned reward for even the highest-reward response could decrease over time without contradicting the loss definition, as long as the reward margin keeps increasing.
+This could lead to poor performance or training instability (Sec. \ref{sec:nca_exp}).

-In contrast, NCA specifically focuses on optimizing the \textit{absolute} values of the residual model for each response, with no flexibility for choices of $C(x)$.
-This characteristic is determined by the model definition in \eqref{Eq:NCA_definition} where $f_\theta$ is forced to be \emph{self-normalized}.
-In practical applications, NCA tends to more effectively enhance the likelihood of responses that are above average in rewards while simultaneously reducing it for others.
+In contrast, NCA specifically focuses on optimizing \textit{absolute} values of the reward model.
+This characteristic is determined by its model definition: $\pi_\theta(y|x) = \mu(y|x) e^{r_\theta(x,y)}$, where $r_\theta$ has to be \emph{self-normalized}: $\E_{\mu(y|x)}e^{r_\theta(x,y)}=1$.
+In practice, NCA effectively prevents the likelihood of the preferred responses from decreasing.
+We find this is particularly helpful for math and coding tasks.